LLUhlin/robot-programming/README.md

 A Node.js application to control a robot within a defined room.

 This project is a robot programming application that includes validation of room dimensions, robot starting positions, and orientations.
 It also confirms the dimensions and orientations through user inputs.
+The robot can be moved throughout the room with a string of navigation commands and will output the last position and orientation once input is collected.

 ## Project Structure